-Finding unique houses is something that interests anyone looking for a new home.
+A pole barn house is an interesting type of house that is trending right now.
 With farmhouses, barndominiums, and rustic decor trending, we just had to look into pole barn houses too.
 Because why not?

 Pole barn houses are houses that look similar to barns on the outside.
 But this isn’t what defines them.
 What defines a pole barn house is the framing technique used in construction, which is anything but typical.